Builtins

 Strings in CSL are not null-terminated, so the length of the array returned by

-.Strings in CSL are strings of bytes, not of characters.
+@get_array(s)is@strlen(s), not@strlen(s)+1.
+If a null-terminated array is required, this can be constructed by concatenating the string"\x00"onto the end of the string before passing it to@get_array.Strings in CSL are strings of bytes, not of characters.
 String literals are interpreted as UTF-8, so if a string contains non-ASCII Unicode characters, the length of the array returned by

-will not match the number of characters in the string.
+@get_arraywill not match the number of characters in the string.

 Example¶